PurpleNinja225/NASible/docs/post_installation.md

-So you've installed Ansible-NAS.
+So you've installed NASible.
 Now what?

 The first thing to do is to configure [Heimdall](https://heimdall.site/) as the dashboard of your new NAS, because most of the applications included come with a